teslanikola/JavaNativeExample/README.md

 2. javah Hello       	//Creates the header file Hello.h to be incuded in the C file
 3. Create the C file "Hello.c" following the function declaration in Hello.h
 4. gcc -o libHelloImpl.so -lc -shared -I$JAVA_HOME/incude -I$JAVA_HOME/include/linux -fPIC Hello.c  //creates the shared library libHelloImpl.so(shared library starts with "lib" and end with ".so")
 5. java Hello qwerty 6 	//Executing the java class with argument
+6. export LD_LIBRARY_PATH=.		//Incase of java.lang.UnsatisfiedLinkError